smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

   under an Academic licence.
 The dependency on Node.js will be reduced by replacing the current program with Node.js web services available for use by the wider RIF community.

-For more information see: [Windows installer notes](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/Postgres/docs/windows.md)
+For more information see: [Windows install notes](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/Postgres/docs/windows.md)

 On Windows, Linux and MacOS